Capturing the Edge of Polymorphisms: A Reference-Free Variant Detection Method

 Publishing Model: Open Access

-BMC Bioinformatics is welcoming submissions to our Collection on the development of computational approaches in the study of epigenomics.
+BMC Bioinformatics is welcoming submissions to our Collection on Cell Tracking.

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer-review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.